‘Cuentos bilingues’: Teaching ICT kids second languages

 WICHITA, Kan.
-(Telemundo Kansas)–A local reading project is giving people a lot to talk about on the north side of Wichita.
-KSN’s Andrea Herrera talked with the director of the program about their goal for local kids.
+(KSNW) — A local reading project is giving people a lot to talk about on the north side of Wichita.

 “It is offering a space not only for them to promote literacy, but it’s a space for families to come and gather and network with each other.
 So, this is a good avenue for families to come in and connect with other people and hear their native language”, said Sarah McNeil with Wichita Public Library.